 What is Incognito?

-There are several coins available today that offer privacy, but they don’t allow you to create your own tokens or build applications on top of them.
+There are several coins available today that offer privacy, but they don’t allow you to create your own coins or build applications on top of them.
 With Incognito, you can issue your own private cryptocurrency with a few clicks, and our SDK for application developer will be available later this year.

 Incognito embraces a full-stack approach to decentralized privacy.
 Every component of the platform works to deliver a simple, fast and secure end-to-end privacy experience for the new decentralized web.
 Our unique privacy solution builds on and combines existing technologies like Zero Knowledge Proof, Bulletproofs, RingCT, State-sharding and Proof-of-Stake consensus.